Caroline Ever Bearing Red Raspberry Rootstock

 Rootstock ships Mid February to June 30 or until sold out.
 Let us know when you would like us to ship.

 Caroline is a vigorous red ever bearing raspberry known for it’s exceptional sweet rich flavor, large size, and high yields.
 Caroline has the largest berries of all fall bearing varieties.
 It has better root rot and yellow rust resistance than Heritage, and ripens 2 weeks earlier than Heritage.
 Grows in USDA zones 4-9.
 Caroline grows even in the warm conditions of the south where the berries ripen as early as June.
 Good heat and humidity tolerance.
 Great for Farmers Market, Fruit Stand growers, and Backyard gardeners.
-Caroline ever bearing raspberry rootstock will produce berries this year.
+Caroline ever bearing raspberry rootstock will produce berries this year if planted early.

 You are buying rootstock.
 Rootstock produces more canes than bare root raspberry canes at less than half of the cost.
 This is the preferred method for raspberry farmers because of the lower cost and the ease of planting .